beatobongco/TIL/day_notes/2018-05-02_Creating_a_Flow_Culture.md

 ## Processes that enable flow culture

-* **Person-Company Fit sessions** are quarterly or biannual 1 on 1's that ask if these 5 traits are being fulfilled.
+* **Person-Company Fit sessions** are quarterly or biannual 1 on 1's that ask if these 5 characteristics are being fulfilled.
-* When thinking about changing up the office environment or instituting processes, to keep these 5 characteristics in mind and be strict to not violate any of them.
+* When thinking about changing up the office environment or instituting processes, keep these 5 characteristics in mind and not violate any of them.

 ## Supporting Evidence